FAQ

 How do I connect my GitHub organization?

-After creating your account, the Fly Web App will guide you to connect your GitHub organization via the GitHub App integration.
+Ask your coding agent: “Start working with Fly.”
+Fly walks you through connecting your GitHub organization via the GitHub App integration.

 During this process, you’ll be prompted to select repositories: